defenseunicorns/Defense-Unicorns-Culture/README.md

 Streamlining software delivery so **you** can focus on the most important challenges.

 ## Our Three Uniques
-Our three uniques are the things that differentiate Defense Unicorns from other organizations.
-Our focus on these three things are truly what sets our company apart and help create a key part of the company's identity.
+Our three uniques are what sets Defense Unicorns apart and form key parts of our identity.

 - **Focus on Open Source Product**
 - **Authenticity**